ansible-ThoTeam/nexus3-oss/README.md

 ```
 Please have a look at molecule documentation (a good start is `molecule --help`) for further usage.

-The current proposed scenarii refer to the tested platforms (see `molecule/` directory).
+The current proposed scenario refer to the tested platforms (see `molecule/` directory).
 If you launch a scenario
 and leave the container running (i.e. using `converge` for a simple deploy), you can access the running instance
 from your browser at https://localhost:<linkedPort>.
 See the `molecule/<scenario>/molecule.yml` file for detail.
-As a convenience, here is the correspondence between scenarii and configured ports:
+As a convenience, here is the correspondence between scenario and configured ports:
 * default-rockylinux8 => https://localhost:8090
 * default-rockylinux9 => https://localhost:8091
 * efault-debian_bullseye => https://localhost:8092